David Opatoshu

-David Opatoshu (born David Opatovsky; January 30, 1918 – April 30, 1996) was an American actor.
-He is best known for his role in the film Exodus (1960).
+David Opatoshu (born David Opatovsky; January 30, 1918 – April 30, 1996) was an American actor and writer.
+He appeared in over 150 film, television, and stage productions from the late 1930s through the early 1990s.

-Biography
+Early life

-Opatoshu began his acting career in the Yiddish theater.
+Opatoshu was born to Jewish parents in New York City in 1918.
+His father, Joseph Opatoshu, was a Polish-born writer of Yiddish literature.
+As a young man, Opatoshu began his stage acting career in the Yiddish theater.

+Career

 Following his tenure in the role of "Mr. Carp" in the 1938 national tour of the play Golden Boy, he made his Broadway debut in 1940 in the play Night Music.
+His first film, The Light Ahead (1939), directed by Henry Felt and Edgar G. Ulmer, is notable for being entirely in Yiddish.

 After serving with the Army Air Forces in the South Pacific during World War II, Opatoshu returned to Manhattan and worked in radio, theater, television and films.
-His wartime experiences provided the material for "Between Sea and Sand," a collection of short stories he published in Yiddish in 1946.
+His wartime experiences provided the material for Between Sea and Sand, a collection of short stories he published in Yiddish in 1946.